AdobeDocs/campaign-standard.en/help/sending/using/email-rendering.md

 >[!NOTE]
 >
 >The number of available renderings is listed in your license agreement.
 Each delivery with **Email rendering** enabled decreases your available renderings (known as tokens) by one.
+>
+>Tokens account for each individual rendering and not for the whole Email rendering report, meaning that:
+>
+>**Each time** the Inbox rendering report is generated, one token per messaging client is deducted: one token for the Outlook 2000 rendering, one for the Outlook rendering, one for the Apple Mail rendering, and so on.
+>
+>**For the same delivery**, if you generate the Email rendering again, the number of available tokens is again decreased by the number of generated renderings.

 The report summary presents the number of messages received, unwanted (spam), not received, or pending reception.